rocklobster42195/ha-js_automations_addon/README.md

 Unlike other add-ons that rely on MQTT or ephemeral HTTP states, this bridge allows JS Automations to register **true native entities** in the Home Assistant Registry.
 *   **Persistent:** Entities survive Home Assistant reboots.
 *   **Editable:** You can change the icon, name, and area directly in the Home Assistant Device settings.
+*   **Integration-like:** Build custom logic that provides devices and entities appearing natively in Home Assistant.
 *   **Zero Config:** No MQTT broker or complex configuration required.

 ### Smart Device Linking (`ha.register`)